CERT-Polska/mquery/docs/README.md

 - [On-disk format](./ondiskformat.md): Read if you want to understand ursadb's on disk format (spoiler: many files are just JSON and can be inspected with vim).
 - [Plugin system](./plugins.md): For filtering, processing and tagging files.
+- [User management](./users.md): Control and manage access to your mquery instance.
 - [API](./api.md): Mquery exposes a simple API that you may use for your automation.